Updated August 2, 2023

 |Use by the monetary authority.||A high repo rate by the monetary authority would signal a higher official interest rate leading to higher lending rates in the economy, lower asset prices, exchange rate appreciation, and a fall in total demand, thus putting downward pressure on inflation.||An upward revision of the reverse repo rate encourages banks to lend to the monetary authority leading to an upward revision of interest rates in the interbank market and decreasing money supply in the economy as market liquidity falls.|

-Repo Rate vs Reverse Repo Rate are the most effective and direct tool used by the monetary authority to signal their policy rate stance.
+Repo Rate vs Reverse Repo Rate is the most effective and direct tool used by the monetary authority to signal their policy rate stance.
 While repo rates are used for controlling inflation in the economy, reverse repo rates are used for controlling the money supply in the economy.

-This has a been a guide to the top difference between Repo Rate vs Reverse Repo Rate.
+This has been a guide to the top difference between Repo Rate vs Reverse Repo Rate.
 Here we also discuss the Repo Rate vs Reverse Repo Rate key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more